 As I was turning my thesis into a book (Being Black, Living in the Red), I came across What Money Can’t Buy: Family Income and Children’s Life Chances by Susan Mayer of the University of Chicago Harris School.
 Her book challenged my assumptions and altered my research trajectory forever.
 In this clever volume, Mayer deploys a number of counterfactuals and natural experiments to show that the traditional estimates of the effect of income on children’s life chances have been grossly overstated.
 For example, she showed that a dollar from a transfer payment had little to no effect on children while a dollar from earnings had a much bigger effect—suggesting that it was the underlying attributes of the parents that led them to earn money that were having the positive effect, not the dollars per se.
 Further, controlling for parental income after the fact—i.e. when the offspring was already an adult—wiped out the effect of parental income that temporally preceded the child measure in question.
 She also showed that additional income did not usually result in the purchase of goods or services that we would expect to improve the human capital or life chances of children.
 While there are certainly limitations to her work and some questionable assumptions in her models, she upended the world of poverty research as far as I was concerned, lifting a methodological veil to reveal biased parameter estimates plaguing the literature.

 While I went on to publish my book with the appropriate warnings against interpretation of parental wealth “effects” as causal, the Mayer work sent me off in search of a correctly specified way to assess the impact of parental resources and family conditions on children’s outcomes.
-This journey led me first to econometrics and labor economics, which I viewed as well ahead of sociology in confronting the issue of endogeneity and selection bias.
-Though I found difference-in-differences, instrumental variable, and regression discontinuity approaches helpful in generating more consistent estimates, such approaches all suffered from the limitation that the researcher had to take what she could get.
+This journey led me first to econometrics and labor economics, which I viewed as ahead of sociology in confronting the issue of endogeneity and selection bias.
+Though I found difference-in-differences, instrumental variable, and regression discontinuity approaches helpful in generating more consistent estimates, such approaches all suffered from the limitation that the researcher had to "take what she could get," so to speak.
 In other words, the research questions that one can answer were driven by the availability of a natural experiment.
 There is—as far as I know—no good instrumental variable for parental wealth, for example.
 There is no regression discontinuity for race.
 Even if we considered randomized controlled trials, there remained the well-documented issues such as limited external validity as pointed out by Angus Deaton and others.
-What's more, reliance on RCTs or natural experiments puts narrow boundaries on the sorts of factors that are manipulable and therefore amenable to being studied in a causal, counterfactual framework.
+What's more, reliance on RCTs or natural experiments puts narrow boundaries on the sorts of factors that are manipulable (and the population of compliers who respond to treatment) and therefore amenable to being studied in a causal, counterfactual framework.
 To quote Penn sociologist Herb Smith, “Nobody denies that the moon causes the tides even though we can’t perform an experiment on it.”

 The collection of these data and advances in econometric methods represent a major potential shift for the social sciences as they broaden and deepen the study of the transmission of social behaviors.
 To date, modeling genetic influences on social outcomes among humans was mainly the province of behavioral geneticists who relied on adoption studies and MZ v.
 DZ twin comparisons in order to quantify the degree of (unmeasured) genetic influence on behavioral phenotypes.
 These studies are controversial and the assumptions underlying them have been questioned (e.g., Goldberger 1979).
 The shift to the study of specific genetic markers offers hope for those interested in an explicit research program aimed at specifying and measuring gene-specific effects for complex traits such as behavioral phenotypes (Manski 2011).